mrezakhani/aws-certification-trainer/README.md

 ## License

 This project is for educational purposes.
+But I can write any project you need for you at a fair price.
+Please contact me under this E-Mail: rezakhani.mojgan@gmail.com